AustinCodingAcademy/311_wk7_day1_deployment/README.md

 ## Get familiar with the system

-Lookin in the routes/controllers files and get a feel for what the system is doing.
+Look in the routes/controllers files and get a feel for what the system is doing.
 Run the `npm run start:dev` command so that we can test our application and use Postman to become familiar with the different routes that are available.
 We will do this same run-through once the application is deployed to Google Cloud.

 ## Deployment Steps